USACE continues its disaster preparedness cooperation with Serbia

-More than 60 participants discussed the importance of safely managing hazardous materials during an emergency.

-The U.S. team was comprised of three members of the U.S. Army Corps of Engineers and three members of the Ohio National Guard State Partnership Program.
+The U.S. team, comprised of three members of the U.S. Army Corps of Engineers and three members of the Ohio National Guard State Partnership Program, provided an overview of best management practices currently used to minimize impacts of a disaster with an emphasis on managing hazardous materials, said Diane Acurio, USACE Emergency Response and Resiliency Program manager.

+“Understanding and identifying hazardous materials is a critical first step in disaster response,” said Acurio.
+“This workshop not only reinforced its importance, but more importantly, it allowed Serbian ministries and first responders to come together and better understand each other’s role during a crisis.”

+The workshop is part of an ongoing program managed by the Institute for Security Governance and implemented by USACE to support countries developing stronger capabilities in disaster response.
+The workshop involved lectures, case study discussions and dialogue on future opportunities.

 |Date Taken: